This accessibility statement is for the website at www.whaikaha.govt.nz external URL .

 If you make a complaint and you're not satisfied with the response, you can learn about your options from:

 The Web Content Accessibility Guidelines (WCAG) external URL defines requirements for web accessibility.
+This website aims to conform to WCAG 2.1 Level AA.
+We are progressively working to become fully conformant to WCAG 2.1 Level AA.

 Compatibility with browsers and assistive technologies

-This website should work with common browsers.
+This website should work with common browsers and assistive technologies, such as:

 - evaluating selected pages against WCAG 2.1 Level AA